Skip to content

 With your access_token, you’re ready to call the Yoto API.
 Include it in every request:

-const response = await fetch("https://api.yotoplay.com/card/mine", {
+const response = await fetch("https://api.yotoplay.com/content/mine", {

 headers: {